DWQA

-DWQA (92.3 FM), broadcasting as 92.3 DWIZ News FM, is a radio station owned and operated by Aliw Broadcasting Corporation.
-Its studio and transmitter are located at the 4th Floor, ALC Group Bldg., Rizal St., Brgy.
+DWQA (92.3 FM), broadcasting as 92.3 Home Radio, is a radio station owned and operated by Aliw Broadcasting Corporation.
+Its studio and transmitter are located at the 4th Floor, ALC Fortune Bldg., Rizal St., Brgy.
 Pigcale, Legazpi, Albay.

+History

 Home Radio Legazpi logo from July 2017 to January 2023.

 The station was formerly under the Home Radio network from its inception in 2006 to January 16, 2023.
-On January 30, 2023, it, along with its provincial stations, was relaunched under the DWIZ network.
+On January 30, 2023, it was relaunched under the DWIZ network.
+On April 30, 2026, DWIZ News FM made its final broadcast.
+On May 8, after a week of music automation, it was relaunched under the Home Radio network.